daleogont/crowd-density-classification-cnn/README.md

 A machine learning project that classifies crowd density in images into three categories — **Low**, **Medium**, and **High** — using the ShanghaiTech dataset.
 Implements three models (Custom CNN, MobileNetV2, ResNet50) with Grad-CAM and SHAP explainability.

+> **⚠️ Note on notebook rendering:** GitHub does not render large Jupyter notebooks fully in the browser.
+Sections 10 (SHAP) and 11 (Final Summary) may not be visible when viewing the notebook on GitHub.
+To see the complete notebook with all outputs, please download the file and open it locally, or view it directly on [Kaggle](https://www.kaggle.com) where it was originally run.

 ---

 ## Results